UtilitieS : natural gas : safety/public awareness

 Recognize and Report a Natural Gas Leak

 The following information will help you detect a natural gas leak.
 (This may not be a complete list of things for you to check or you may not be comfortable checking them.)
 Always remember to be safe.
-If you have any doubts, do not hesitate to give us a call.
+If you have any doubts, do not hesitate to call 911.

 - First and foremost will be the smell of rotten eggs, or sometimes a sickly sweet smell.
 Natural gas on its own has no detectable odor.
 Mercaptian is a chemical that is added to the gas to give it its distinctive odor.
 This is a very concentrated odorant that helps you detect a very small leak quickly.
 “Scratch and Sniff” pamphlets are available to give you an idea of what natural gas smells like.